LiukangWu/CytoCommunity-plus/README.md

 #### Step 0: (Optional, for single-condition datasets only) Use this step to generate pseudo-spatial maps by shuffling cell types in real spatial maps.

 This step generates a folder "Step0_Output" containing pseudo-spatial maps created by randomly shuffling cell type labels while maintaining original spatial coordinates.
-Each pseudo-sample will have corresponding "pseudo" prefixed files alongside the original samples.
+Each pseudo-sample will have corresponding "pseudo" suffixed files alongside the original samples.

 ```bash
 python Step0_GeneratePseudoMaps.py
 ```
 &ensp;&ensp;**Hyperparameters**
-- InputFolderName: The folder name of your original input dataset (must contain original spatial maps).
+- InputFolderName: The folder name of your original input dataset.

-#### Step 1: Use this step to construct cellular spatial graphs and split large images into manageable patches.
+#### Step 1: Use this step to split large spatial maps into small manageable patches.
 This step generates a folder "Step1_Output" containing spatially splitted patches for each original image (sample) along with their corresponding coordinate files, cell type label files, and graph label files, as well as a global "All_Boundary.txt" file that records all splitting boundaries and an "ImagePatchNameList.txt" file that catalogs all generated patches.
 The recursive splitting process ensures large tissue images (samples) are divided into smaller, more manageable patches while maintaining all original cellular information and spatial relationships.

 ```bash